 Treating herpes can be challenging but luckily, there are some natural treatments that can make living with herpes a lot easier.
-In this post I’m going to look at an especially popular remedy, olive leaf extract for herpes outbreaks.
-It’s fairly easy to find and even easier to use.
-A lot of people are taking advantage of this product’s natural healing qualities to prevent and stop herpes zoster (shingles), oral and genital herpes outbreaks.
+One popular remedy is olive leaf extract for herpes outbreaks.
+It’s fairly easy to find and use.
+People use it for herpes zoster (shingles), oral and genital herpes outbreaks.

 What is Olive Leaf Extract?